core-infra-svcs/terraform-provider-meraki/docs/resources/organization.md

 page_title: "meraki_organization Resource - terraform-provider-meraki"
 subcategory: ""
 description: |-
-  Organization resource - Manage the organizations that the user has privileges on
+  Manage the organizations that the user has privileges on
 ---

 # meraki_organization (Resource)

-Organization resource - Manage the organizations that the user has privileges on
+Manage the organizations that the user has privileges on